Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 How is sustainability ensured in the design?

-Sustainability is integrated into the design through the use of energy-efficient housing, plenty of green spaces and the creation of a car-free area with parking facilities at the outside of the area.
+Sustainability is integrated into the design by creating energy-efficient homes, lots of green spaces, and a car-free area with parking facilities on the outskirts.

-How is the greenery in the neighborhood designed?
+How is the green space in the neighborhood designed?

 The design contains a lot of greenery, in which we follow the green-urban vision.